-- It is our objective to test the suitability of a simple two-layer soil model with an improved surface or "skin" temperature estimated from the mean temperature of the uppermost layer that shall subsequently be used for driving an atmospheric circulation model for the Nam Co region on the TP.
-Therefore, fluxes derived from the surface flux algorithm with and without a specific formulation for "skin" temperature are compared to measured fluxes by eddy covariance technique and to fluxes derived by a more complex Soil-Vegetation-Atmosphere Transport (SVAT) Model, with five soil layers. - 2 Site description and experimental data
+It is our objective to test the suitability of a simple twolayer soil model with an improved surface or "skin" temperature estimated from the mean temperature of the uppermost layer that shall subsequently be used for driving an atmospheric circulation model for the Nam Co region on the TP.
+Therefore, fluxes derived from the surface flux algorithm with and without a specific formulation for "skin" temperature are compared to fluxes measured by eddy-covariance technique and to fluxes derived by a more complex Surface-Vegetation-Atmosphere Transfer (SVAT) Model, with five soil layers.